laravel/docs/database.md

 Laravel makes connecting with databases and running queries extremely simple.
 The database configuration file is `app/config/database.php`.
 In this file you may define all of your database connections, as well as specify which connection should be used by default.
 Examples for all of the supported database systems are provided in this file.

 Currently Laravel supports four database systems: MySQL, Postgres, SQLite, and SQL Server.

+<a name="read-write-connections"></a>
+## Read / Write Connections

+Sometimes you may wish to use one database connection for SELECT statements, and another for INSERT, UPDATE, and DELETE statements.
+Laravel makes this a breeze, and the proper connections will always be used whether you are using raw queries, the query builder, or the Eloquent ORM.

+To see how read / write connections should be configured, let's look at this example:

+	'mysql' => array(
+		'read' => array(
+			'host' => '192.168.1.1',
+		),
+		'write' => array(
+			'host' => '196.168.1.2'
+		),
+		'driver'    => 'mysql',
+		'database'  => 'database',
+		'username'  => 'root',
+		'password'  => '',
+		'charset'   => 'utf8',
+		'collation' => 'utf8_unicode_ci',
+		'prefix'    => '',
+	),

+Note that two keys have been added to the configuration array: `read` and `write`.
+Both of these keys have array values containing a single key: `host`.
+The rest of the database options for the `read` and `write` connections will be merged from the main `mysql` array.
+So, we only need to place items in the `read` and `write` arrays if we wish to override the values in the main array.
+So, in this case, `192.168.1.1` will be used as the "read" connection, while `192.168.1.2` will be used as the "write" connection.
+The database credentials, prefix, character set, and all other options in the main `mysql` array will be shared across both connections.

 <a name="running-queries"></a>
 ## Running Queries